-3.4.3.2 Addressing specific nuisances, particularly noise pollution

-At Eutelsat's Paris-Rambouillet teleport (France), noise pollution only affects the site's employees as there are no residential buildings in the immediate vicinity of the teleport.
-Noise prevention systems have been implemented to reduce the noise generated by antennas and air-conditioning systems.
+3.4.2.2.3 Analysis of the life cycle of a geostationary satellite been implemented to reduce the noise generated by antennas and air-conditioning systems.
 Earplugs are provided to employees who work in the air-conditioned technical rooms.
 Periodic inspections are conducted to check the facilities' noise levels and to deploy solutions with a view to their reduction.
-In addition, checks of electromagnetic fields are done every 5 years at least, or when necessary, for example during the installation of a new antenna.
+In addition, checks of electromagnetic fields are done every five years at least, or when necessary, for example during the installation of a new antenna.